History of the CCA San Francisco Station

 Period 2010 – 2016:

-In 2012, Bill Foss received the CCA Special Recognition Award for being one of four CCA members who were principals in founding “Sailors for the Sea,” an organization committed to the worldwide protection of the oceans.
+In 2012, Bill Foss received the CCA Commodore’s Special Recognition Award for being one of four CCA members who were founding principals in the “Sailors for the Sea,” an organization committed to the worldwide protection of the oceans.

-2015 Matt Brooks and Pam Rorke Levy were awarded the CCA Special Recognition Award for restoring the famous 1929 Olin Stephens-designed yacht Dorade and campaigning her in the major ocean races she had sailed in her early career, including Transpac, Bermuda, Transatlantic and Fastnet.
+In 2015, Matt Brooks and Pam Rorke Levy were awarded the CCA Commodore’s Special Recognition Award for restoring the famous, 1929-built, Olin Stephens-designed yacht Dorade and campaigning her in the major ocean races she had sailed in her early career, including Transpac, Bermuda, Transatlantic and Fastnet.

 In February 2013, the SAF Station hosted the CCA Winter Cruise to Thailand and, in July 2013, Matt Brooks sailed his 1929-built, Sparkman & Stephens yawl, Dorade, to first place in the 2013 Transpacific Yacht Race to Honolulu.
 Dorade last won this race 75 years earlier in 1936!

-In 2016, the SAF Station welcomed Jeanne Socrates, Blue Water Medal Winner (2013) into the CCA and into the SAF Station and, also in 2016, SAF member, Michael Johnson was awarded the Blue Water Medal for his many ocean cruising feats, including a two-year Northwest Passage aboard his yacht Gitana during 2013 and 2014.
-Thus, the SAF Station gained two Blue Water Medal winners in just one year!
+In 2016, the SAF Station welcomed Jeanne Socrates, CCA Blue Water Medal Winner (2013) into the CCA, and into the SAF Station.
+Also in 2016, SAF member, Michael Johnson was awarded the CCA Blue Water Medal for his many ocean cruising feats, including the two-year Northwest Passage aboard his yacht Gitana during 2013 and 2014.
+Thus, the SAF Station is proud to have gained two CCA Blue Water Medal winners in just one year!

 In 2017, the San Francisco Station hosted the 2017 CCA Fall Meeting at St. Francis Yacht Club.